CFerri00/hello-world/README.md

 My short and long term goals are:
 1. Become employed in a role where I can continue to use excel and SQL.
-2. Become a confident professional data analyst while working towrds learning more Python.
+2. Become a confident professional data analyst while working towards learning more Python.
 3. Become a Data Scientist.

 While I have access to coursera, MOOC's have their own challenges as they are not as structered and ridgid as a paid service.
 I have been considering either a bootcamp or Masters Degree program though have not enrolled in one as I feel building a portfolio is it's own proof of skill level to potential employers and think this is where my priorities should lie.